 Local Market Factors

 A number of factors above our local market level have the potential to affect us.
 At the federal level, low interest rates remain a positive factor.
 A low dollar is a negative factor.
 Alberta’s troubles may mean more people coming to BC assuming they can find jobs here but it also may mean people who planned to move here near retirement from areas like Calgary who cannot sell their homes may be prevented from doing so.

 Overall, our market is well past the last peak of 2007 and it is sufficiently past the lows of 2014 for it to be considered a different market this year.
 Overall listings are down about 11% over a year ago and sales were up about 7% compared to last year.

 Comox Valley Real Estate Market Outlook

-There are opportunities for both sellers and buyers in the current market but buyers should not expect to be successful with low offers on Comox Valley luxury homes listings that may have been accepted a few years ago.
+There are opportunities for both sellers and buyers in the current market but buyers should not expect to be successful with low offers on Courtenay luxury homes listings that may have been accepted a few years ago.
 The heart of our market is no longer a buyer’s market.
 Some parts are now favouring sellers and other parts have become more neutral.
 Barring some unforeseen major issue, market prices are poised to increase about 1% to 2% this year and sales are expected to continue to be brisk.

 While these overall statistics are informative, experience shows that good inventory is down more than the figures show and that sales are brisk for homes that are well priced (based on current market value and not based on other measures such as property tax assessed value), in a good location, and well taken care of.
 Each hyper-local segment of our market will experience variances to the general market conditions just discussed.
 For more specific information on opportunities for buyers and sellers of high end real estate in the Comox Valley please contact Brett directly.